DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 rest permits players to draw 3 cards, and long rest 5.

 During a Rest, players might attempt to repair an item (including Armor), read a book, recover Health Points (HP), or recover Energy Points.
+For each player attempting an action during a Rest, the GM will draw a unique TC associated with each character.
+Recovering Health is a Vitality
-Recovering Health is a Vitality Check with DR 4, -1 for each Health Point being recovered.
+Check with DR 4, -1 for each Health Point being recovered.
 Some Powers are limited-use and require recharging associated Energy Points during a rest, at a Primary Skill Check DR 4, minus 1/4 the Points being recovered, rounded down (i.e., to recover up to 3 Points, the DR is 4; up to 7, the DR is 3).
 A Player who attemps to recover more Health or Energy points, but doesn't draw within the DR can still regain points can still regain a lesser number.
-A critical success on a rest draw is full recovery.
+A critical success on a rest draw results in full recovery of HP and Energy Points.

 Players take turns attempting their respective checks.
 Order is either determined by the players themselves or the last played initiative order.
 The GM determines the DR for